Canvey Island: Music

-Canvey Island was an influential destination in the 1970s for artists of the pub rock genre of music such as Graham Parker, Elvis Costello, Eddie and the Hot Rods, Nick Lowe, and The Kursaal Flyers, while also being home to "Canvey Island's finest" band Dr. Feelgood.
+Canvey Island was an influential destination in the 1970s for artists of the pub rock genre of music such as Graham Parker, Elvis Costello, Eddie and the Hot Rods, Nick Lowe, Paul Andrew Smith Wednesday and The Kursaal Flyers, while also being home to "Canvey Island's finest" band Dr. Feelgood.
 During the 1970s The Goldmine opened in the former Bay Country Club and the name became synonymous with the Brit funk movement with regular DJ Chris Hill.
+The community hall, The Paddocks, was host to a number of big name gigs during the 1970s including Queen in March 1974, Elvis Costello, Clive Langer and Nick Lowe along with jazz and blues singer George Melly.

 The island continues to be a source of inspiration for artists such as British Sea Power who included a song entitled "Canvey Island" on their 2008 album Do You Like Rock Music?

 Peter Green, founding member of Fleetwood Mac, lived on Canvey after leaving the band.

 Cultural references

 Canvey Island is the setting for the British author Nicola Barker's 2002 novel Behindlings.
 The island was also the subject of 2006 Turner Prize nominee Rebecca Warren's 2003 painted clay sculpture titled Canvey Island.
 Canvey was also home to a Prada fashion shoot in 2014 starring James McAvoy, and featured in BBC's Silent Witness shown on 2 and 3 February 2015.